Orders for the critical habitat of aquatic species listed under the Species at Risk Act

-For all species, consultation on Critical Habitat Order begins during the development of the recovery strategy or action plan which identifies critical habitat.
-Upon completion, the proposed recovery strategy or action plan is then posted on the Species at Risk Public Registry at which time all Canadians are given a 60 day period to provide comments.
-The Minister of Fisheries and Oceans then has 30 days to review the comments before posting a final version of the document on the Public Registry.
+For all species, consultation on the Critical Habitat Order begins during the preparation of the recovery strategy or action plan that identifies critical habitat.
+SARA mandates that the recovery strategy and action plan be prepared in cooperation and consultation with certain persons, organizations or wildlife management boards.
+Upon completion, the proposed recovery strategy or action plan is included on the Species at Risk Public Registry, at which time all Canadians are given a 60 day period to provide comments.
+The Minister of Fisheries and Oceans then has 30 days to review the comments or make appropriate changes before posting a final version of the recovery strategy or action plan on the Public Registry.

-During the 2018-2020 planning period, it is anticipated that for some species, the proposed Critical Habitat Order will be published in the Canada Gazette, Part I to give Canadians a further 30 day notice period to provide comments.
-After the closure of the publication period, the final version of the Order must be published in the Canada Gazette, Part II.
-All Critical Habitat Orders are published in Canada Gazette II.
+During the 2019-2021 planning period, it is anticipated that for some species, the proposed Critical Habitat Order will be pre-published in the Canada Gazette, Part I to give Canadians a further 30 day notice period to provide comments.
+After the closure of the pre-publication period, the final version of the Critical Habitat Order is published in the Canada Gazette, Part II.
+All Critical Habitat Orders are published in Canada Gazette, Part II.

-You can visit the Species at Risk Public Registry for more information on aquatic species at risk.
+You can visit the Species at Risk Public Registry for more information on aquatic species at risk and critical habitat.